 The Rapha Festive 500 returns to Strava this year, so here are our top five tips to complete the distance challenge

 Strava‘s annual link-up with British clothing brand Rapha returns this Christmas.
-The Rapha Festive 500 is now an annual event running from Christmas Eve to New Year’s Eve that appeals to thousands of cyclists around the world.
+The Rapha Festive 500 is now an annual event running from Christmas Eve to New Year’s Eve that appeals to tens of thousands of cyclists around the world.

 For those of us in the northern hemisphere, the short days and cold temperatures mean we need to plan well to cover the 500 kilometres in the eight available days.

 Plan properly, and you can nail the distance of the Rapha Festive 500 and still have plenty of time for family and other commitments.